Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 `M115 B123`

-If that fails try depressing the CAN_RST switch and powering up, then down again, this will reset the CAN-FD bus settings to the default (address 123, bus speed 1Mbps)
+If that fails try pressing and holding the CAN_RST switch when powering up, release the switch and power down, then power up again.
+This will reset the CAN-FD bus settings to the default (address 123, bus speed 1Mbps)

 ## Update the bootloader